-The 5th China-United States Journalists Exchange is scheduled for September 13-27, 2014.
-The 2014 Exchange will provide opportunities for six Chinese participants to visit the United States and six US participants to visit China and Hong Kong.
-The groups will explore the dynamics in each country that shape the important bilateral relationship between the world’s two largest economies.
-The journalists will get a firsthand look at a wide range of topics that include US-China relations; economic growth and challenges in each country; stability and security in the Asia-Pacific region; and current social, cultural and political issues in China and the United States.
-The journalists will meet with government officials, business leaders, academics, journalists, non-governmental organizations and other members of the Chinese and American communities.
+The 5th China-United States Journalists Exchange was scheduled for September 13-27, 2014.
+The 2014 Exchange provided opportunities for five Chinese participants to visit the United States and five US participants to visit China and Hong Kong.
+The groups explored the dynamics in each country that shape the important bilateral relationship between the world’s two largest economies.
+The journalists got a firsthand look at a wide range of topics that include US-China relations; economic growth and challenges in each country; stability and security in the Asia-Pacific region; and current social, cultural and political issues in China and the United States.
+The journalists met with government officials, business leaders, academics, journalists, non-governmental organizations and other members of the Chinese and American communities.

 September 13-27, 2014 for US participants